jacoelho/esecret/README.md

 # esecret

 `esecret` is a utility for managing a collection of secrets in source control.

+The major difference is the file format support, any file is supported, only tags para parsed.

 This tool is derived from [`ejson`](https://github.com/Shopify/ejson)